Need help now? Call 403-815-3040 or book your consultation.

 - Sensitivity is severe or worsening

-- You notice swelling or gum irritation
+- Swelling or gum irritation is present

-- Only one tooth is affected (possible infection)
+- Only one tooth is affected

 How to Treat Cold Sensitive Teeth